kelderpassos/store-manager/README.md

 - has stateless operations;
 - makes use of three different layers following the Model-Service-Control standard .
   <br />

+## Challenges
+- Develop a CRUD api for the first time;
+- Build an application with an architecture in layers (Model, Service, Controller);
+- Develop tests covering 100% of the code;

 ## Observations